ShengyouDuan/From_shape_to_fate__making_bacterial_swarming_expansion_predictable/models/TexPol-Net/readme.md

 ## Citation

-If you use **TexPol-Net** in your research, please cite the accompanying paper:
+If you use **Morpher-S** in your research, please cite the accompanying paper:

 > *[From shape to fate: making bacterial swarming expansion predictable](https://arxiv.org/abs/2602.01056)*